shorebirdtech/shorebird/TRUSTED_TESTERS.md

 If you're joining the trusted tester program, welcome!
 Thank you for your help making Shorebird a reality.

-You should have received an API key in the mail.
-You will need it as part of the login process for the `shorebird` command-line tool to work.

 ## Our goal

 Our goal with this Trusted Tester program is to shake out bugs and ensure that